datamesse/datamesse.github.io/README.md

 ## Create animated gifs for portfolio

 You can use the [https://www.screentogif.com/](https://www.screentogif.com/) website to create animated gif previews of your projects.

+## CSS polygon creation

+You can design custom div styles with CSS using [https://bennettfeely.com/clippy/](https://bennettfeely.com/clippy/).